adelcambre/rubykaigi-2011/02_soa/soa_slides.md

 <span class="flickr caption">headlouse</span>

 !SLIDE
-# Single Responsibility Principal
+# Single Responsibility Principle
-## aka The Unix Philosphy
+## aka The Unix Philosophy
 ## do one thing and do it well

 !SLIDE